suparno96/Tkinter-Calculator/README.md

 # Tkinter-Calculator
-Function of this calculator is simple but aligning Tkinter widgets in a perfect manner was challenging.
+Function of this calculator is quite simple but aligning Tkinter widgets in a perfect manner was challenging.